Skip to main content

 Best Practices

 • Allow all tool calls except test execution and authoring: Set your MCP client to auto-approve read-only Spur tool calls.
-Keep run_tests, run_test_plan, create_test, update_test, create_test_plan, update_test_plan, add_scenario_rows, and connect_scenario_table on manual approval — these tools write or trigger things on your behalf, so you should review what will happen before they proceed.
+Keep run_tests, run_test_plan, create_test, update_test, create_test_plan, update_test_plan, save_suite, create_scenario_table, update_scenario_table, add_scenario_rows, and connect_scenario_table on manual approval — these tools write or trigger things on your behalf, so you should review what will happen before they proceed.

 • Model quality matters: More capable models produce better results when choosing the right tools and interpreting test output.
 Smaller models may need more explicit guidance.